2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

 Usage Example
 =============

-Ensure you've connected the TMyyyxxx correctly by running the simple test located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/tree/master/examples>`_.
-See also the `examples/` section.
+Ensure you've connected the TMyyyxxx correctly by running the `examples/` located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/tree/master/examples>`_.

 Contributing
 ============